syncfusion-content/windowsforms-docs/WindowsForms/DataGrid/Helpers.md

 {% endhighlight %}
 {% endtabs %}

-If the specified DetailsViewDataGrid does not match with in the DetailsViewDataRow.DetailsViewDataGrid then it will return a value of -1.
+If the specified DetailsViewDataGrid is not available in the SfDataGrid, then it will return a value of -1.
 Otherwise, it will return the details view row index of the `DetailsViewDataGrid`.

 ## GetTableSummaryCount(VerticalPosition position)

 In order to obtain the total number of table summary rows in a specific position (e.g. top or bottom) in a SfDataGrid, you can use the `GetTableSummaryCount` method of the `DataGridIndexResolver` class.
 This method takes a VerticalPosition enum value as a parameter and returns the number of table summary rows in the specified position.

-Here is an example of how you can use this method to get the total number of table summary rows in in the grid in top position:
+Here is an example of how you can use this method to get the total number of table summary rows in in the SfDataGrid in top position:

 {% tabs %}
 {% highlight C# %}